Ennnm/instant-color/README.md

 ## Roadmap

 - [x] Deployment with S3 image upload after migrating to mvc framework
+- [ ] Resize of images before upload to s3
+- [ ] Removal of files from s3 on deletion

 See the [open issues](https://github.com/ennnm/succinct_cut/issues) for a full list of proposed features (and known issues).